 The receiver drier is a component that protects all the other parts of the A/C loop.

-- To compensate for the variations of fluid volume
+- Compensating for variations in fluid volume

 Regularly replacing the filter prevents severe failures and costly replacement of other components in the air conditioning system.